dougeby/IntuneDocs/intune/app-configuration-policies-use-ios.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 Use app configuration policies in Microsoft Intune to supply settings when users run an iOS app.
-For example, an app might require users to specify:

--   A custom port number.
--   Language settings.
--   Security settings.
--   Branding settings such as a company logo.

-If users enter these settings incorrectly, it can increase the burden on your help desk and slow the adoption of new apps.
+You do not assign these policies directly to users and devices.
+Instead, you associate a policy with an app, and then assign the app.
+The policy settings are used when the app checks for them, typically the first time it is run.

 > [!TIP]
 > This policy type is currently available only for devices running iOS 8.0 and later.
 It supports the following app installation types: